 The academy staff do not generally administer medicines except antibiotics that are prescribed by a GP to be taken 4 times a day.
 If a child requires a prescribed medicine to be given during academy hours, parents are asked to complete a permission form available from the office.

-Children who have sickness or diarrhea must be kept at home for 48 hours after the last episode to prevent the spread of infection.
+Children who have sickness or diarrhoea must be kept at home for 48 hours after the last episode to prevent the spread of infection.

 What medicines can we administer at school?